As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - MaxPower 3-Piece Chisel Set

 The MaxPower 3-Piece Chisel Set (Amazon link) is made to chisel away at anything.
-This set comes with a canvas bag to make sure that all of your chisels are in one place.
+This set comes with a canvas bag to ensure all your chisels are in one place.
 The three sizes include:

 - 1” X 12”